wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 This plugin simple removes the updating of the plugins, theme, and even the WordPress core.
 This way you can pick your favourite version of the plugin (theme, or WordPress core).

-This plugin is simple, and easy with no settings.
+This plugin is simple and easy.

+Their are settings for this plugin under the Dashboard.

 This plugin is better then any other plugin in its class because it
 <ol>